 Narendra Modi attacks Congress in Parliament, says Opposition is no longer connected to the roots

-Modi said he is the only prime minister who admits that all governments have contributed to India’s progress.
+Modi said he was the only prime minister to admit that all governments have contributed to India’s progress.

 Prime Minister Narendra Modi on Tuesday attacked the Opposition, claiming that it no longer has a connect with the grassroots in India.
 The prime minister was responding to President Ram Nath Kovind’s address in Parliament.